 It’s easy to confuse these two terms.
 They are used when we give or take something that will be returned (Well, we hope it will!)
 LEND = Give To lend is to give someone something for a short time.
-Lend requires a direct pronoun (money, a phone, a sweater, etc.) and an indirect object pronoun (me, … Continue reading Borrow or Lend: What’s the difference?
+Lend requires … Continue reading Borrow or Lend: What’s the difference?

 The verb TO MAKE has several different uses.
 The literal meaning is to create something.
 Here are some expressions, or collocations that use make, organized by category.
-Make = To Cook or Prepare make breakfast, lunch or dinnermake a sandwich, pasta, … Continue reading Expressions with the Verb TO MAKE
+Make = To Cook or Prepare make breakfast, lunch or dinner make a sandwich, pasta, … Continue reading Expressions with the Verb TO MAKE

 Take a few minutes to think about the verb TO TAKE.
 To Take literally means “to bring something with you.”
 Take an umbrella, or take a book to read, for example.
 However, many other activities use this verb, even though you are not … Continue reading Visual Vocabulary – Common English Expressions with TAKE